Oklahoma Books: Best Books Set in the Sooner State

 Secrets told in the church ladies’ room are supposed to stay in the ladies’ room (like Vegas… but in Oklahoma).
 But what Trudy overhears there during her great-aunt’s funeral will change the rest of her life.

 Trudy’s life is already complicated enough, between her cheating husband, her rebellious daughter, and caring for her mother with Alzheimer’s.
 The last thing she needs is a crumbling old house.
-But that’s exactly what her Aunt Gertrude leaves her – that, and a man to help.
+But that’s exactly what her Aunt Gertrude leaves her – along with a man to help.
 It turns out that she left the house to Trudy, but she left the funds to fix it up to her next-door neighbor, Billy Lee Tucker.

 Billy has been in love with Trudy since they were young kids, but he never dreamed he’d actually get to spend time with her.
 As they work together to rebuild Gertrude’s old house, they might just be building a relationship as well.
 But is Trudy too scarred from what she heard in the ladies’ room to see a future with Billy Lee?